-For high blood pressure you may initially be started on 5mg once a day.
+For high blood pressure and angina symptoms you may initially be started on 5mg once a day.
 Your doctor may then increase it up to 20mg.

 It will usually take some weeks to be increased up to a 10mg dose as the doctor will want to review how your body is responding to the medicine.
 For heart failure you would begin on 1.25mg and slowly increased to 10mg a day.

 You should take Bisoprolol once in the morning each day.
 For your first dose, you can take it before you go to bed as it may make you feel slightly dizzy.
 If you do not experience dizziness it will be safe to take each morning after the initial test.